jungaretti/stuff/README.md

 Apps and tools for my computers.

-## Arch Linux

-`base/pkglist.txt` is a bare-minimum list of packages for Arch Linux.
-Use it when installing Arch or in case of emergency.

 ## macOS

 I use [Homebrew](https://github.com/Homebrew/brew) to install my apps and tools.
 It's not perfect, but it's the best option out there.